Getting Started with Native Advertising

 Ads that are shown in your feeds on social networks, like Facebook and Instagram.

-In feed native ads will look different on site to site as they blend into the unique user experience.
+In feed native advertising will look different on site to site as they blend into the unique user experience.
 For instance, Facebook’s in-feed ads can look like the below:

 B. Paid Search Listings

 Native Advertising on Google SERPs (search engine result pages) are technically native ads.
 Those top paid search results, as detailed in the image below, are made to look like organic search results and don’t really pop-out as ads – unless you notice the small green ‘ad’ label next to the url.

 Particularly on publisher sites, native ads can be called ‘recommended content’ or ‘promoted stories’.
 On popular news sites like The Manchester Evening News, content recommendations are often found underneath an article to encourage you to read additional content you might like.

 3. How Can I Spot a Native Ad?

 If a native ad looks like the usual content found on a given platform, then the reader consumes the content without even realising it.
 Or, because the content blends with the user experience on the platform they’re on, they are more inclined to consume the content.

 Native ads usually have one of the following features: